khj0426/Solution-Challenge-6-Web/README.md

 <p> When users access the site, they click the bottom Earth Icon, and then get three missons. </p>
 <p>The missons is divided in to categories.
 Climate Action, Life Below Water, Life On Land and Other.
 When user click the misson, the misson point will appear.</p>
-<p>The missons is divided in to categories.
-Climate Action, Life Below Water, Life On Land and Other.
-When user click the misson, the misson point will appear.</p>
-<p>When user clear the misson, the Detail of the misson will apear.</p>
-<p>User can donate their points in Categories</p>
+<p>When user clear the misson, the Detail of the misson will apear.
+User can donate their points in Categories</p>

 <br />
   <img src = "https://user-images.githubusercontent.com/59411107/228603992-3a75758e-78a7-4208-a992-963d3241c10f.gif" style = "width:480px" />